wasdennnoch/AndroidN-ify/README.md

 # AndroidN-ify
-An Xposed module to use features introduced in Android N on Lollipop and Marshmallow devices.
+A Xposed module which allows you to use features introduced in Android N on devices running Lollipop and Marshmallow!

 ### Translation help

+I'll try to move the translations to Crowdin, untl then use this little guide to translate:

 The original English strings can be found here: https://github.com/wasdennnoch/AndroidN-ify/blob/master/app/src/main/res/values/strings.xml